xdnian/Tutoria/README.md

 ## Deployment Limitation

-* Server software should meet the requirements of standard Python development.
 * Compatible with Chrome preferentially.
+* The email system is still in beta, where outbound emails are simulated as command line output

 ## Built With